Sean Spicer Video: Hitler Didn’t Use Chemical Weapons In World War 2 ‘Holocaust Center,’ Didn’t Gas ‘Innocent’

 As a result of Spicer’s words about Hitler and the Holocaust, a variety of terms are trending surrounding Sean’s name, including “Spicer and The Onion,” with people comparing Sean’s words to the type of work one would read in the satirical publication.
 Spicer’s name coupled with his Holocaust comments are also causing people to search for “Spicer Holocaust” on Twitter.
 The comments found therein accuse Spicer of sounding like someone who denies the Holocaust, with pleas to Holocaust survivors and their families that Sean will not rewrite the horrific history of Hitler’s role in the Holocaust using gas chambers.

-Also trending is Spicer’s press conference, with people looking for the videos of Spicer talking about Hitler and the Holocaust, with folks apparently wanting to see the words that Sean spoke about Hitler not using chemical weapons come out of Spicer’s mouth.
+Also trending is Spicer’s press conference, with people looking for the videos of Spicer talking about Hitler and the Holocaust, with folks apparently wanting to see the words that Sean spoke about Hitler not using chemical weapons come out of the press secretary’s mouth.

 Let's check in on how Sean Spicer's day is going pic.twitter.com/Yp4BVFMSFa